zachvalenta/notes-sw/data/analytics.md

 * compiles to Python i. e https://talkpython.fm/episodes/transcript/462/pandas-and-beyond-with-wes-mckinney
 * dataframe API that can use Polars/Pandas query engine or transpile to SQL and run against relational dbms https://talkpython.fm/episodes/show/462/pandas-and-beyond-with-wes-mckinney
 * https://www.youtube.com/watch?v=C4aUG9poN6E https://us.pycon.org/2024/schedule/presentation/55/index.html

+### 🐋 Narwhals

+---

+> First up: we are completely rewriting how our Plotly.py library talks to dataframes in the 6.0 release.
+Instead of relying on the Pandas API, we are using Narwhals which provides an abstraction layer over several kinds of tabular data.
+This means faster, more efficient handling of tabular data and serious performance gains for data apps at scale.
+You'll notice with this change that Plotly.py no longer has to do in-memory copying when you hand it something like a Polars dataframe. https://plotly.com/blog/plotly-dash-major-release/
+* _Narwhal_: API for dataframes https://pythonbytes.fm/episodes/show/402/how-to-monetize-your-blog https://realpython.com/podcasts/rpp/224/ https://github.com/benrutter/wimsey
+> Chances are, you’ve never heard of Narwhals.
+That’s because it’s a tool targeted at tool builders, rather than at end users.
+Specifically, it allows library maintainers to support multiple dataframe libraries as inputs, without having to make any of them required. https://pola.rs/posts/lightweight_plotting/

 ### 🐻‍❄️ Polars